Skip to main content

 This early ultrasound scan provides important information about the number of babies present and the expected date of delivery.

-Pregnancy and the fetal heart can be seen from six weeks gestation by vaginal scan, and from eight to nine weeks by abdominal scan.
+The fetal heart can be seen from six weeks gestation by vaginal scan, and from eight to nine weeks by abdominal scan.
 Accurate measurements and images are taken of the gestational sac and the 'crown to rump' length of the embryo, to accurately date the pregnancy.

 36 week scan